noble-ch/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. Adds a new node at the beginning of a list_t list.
 Returns the address of the new element, or NULL if it failed.

-3. Adds a new node at the end of a list_t list.
+3. Add a new node at the end of a list_t list.
 Returns the address of the new element, or NULL if it failed.

 4. Frees a list_t list.